rajjain25/portfolio/IPL Analysis Dashboard Project Description.md

 📈 Project Overview:

 The IPL Analysis Dashboard with Power BI aims to provide cricket enthusiasts, analysts, and fans with a dynamic and visually compelling platform to analyze and explore various facets of the Indian Premier League.
-Leveraging the capabilities of Power BI, this dashboard will offer interactive data visualizations, live updates, and insightful analytics for a comprehensive understanding of the IPL tournament.
+Leveraging the capabilities of Power BI, this dashboard will offer interactive data visualizations and insightful analytics for a comprehensive understanding of the IPL tournament.

 🛠️ Key Features: